Rahaman-iitkgp/Mostafizur/README.md

 <br> MS (Research) Student, Indian Institute of Technology Kharagpur, India, CGPA 8.44/10 <in Part A>, [Jan.
 2018- Present]

 <br> B.Tech in Electronics and Communication Engineering, West Bengal University of Technology, WB, India, DGPA 8.9/10, [2012- 2016]

-<!h5> Post Graduate Diploma </h5>
-<!body>
-<!p> Post Graudate Diploma in Remote sensing and GIS, Jadavpur University, WB, India, Percentage 83.1 %, [2016-2017]
 <h5> --------------------------------------------------------------------------------------------------------------------</h5>
 <h3> Project and Research Experience </h3>
 <body>
  <p> Project Title: Radar Target Modelling and Parameter Estimation: Part-I, Sponsored by Airbus Defence and Space, France [Sep.
 2016 - Jun.2017]</p>

 <br>Project Title: Blind joint equalization and detection in presence of nonlinearity and synchronization errors for millimeter wave communications Sponsored by Qualcomm Inc., India.[Jul.
 2017 - Sep.
-2017]</br>
+2017]

 <br>Project Title: Radar Target Modelling and Parameter Estimation: Part-II, Sponsored by Airbus Defence and Space, France [Oct.
 2017 - Sep.
-2019]</br>
+2019]

 <br>Project Title: Design and Implementation of Blind Equalization for Multipath Mitigation in Telemetry Link, sponsored by DRDO, Govt. of India [To start from Oct.
-2019]</br>
+2019]

 <br>Collaborative research: Super resolution estimator design for 77 GHz AWR 1642 automotive Radar, Test Bed support and collaboration with Texas Instrument, Bangalore and Dallas.
 </body>